Tall Ship Bark Europa

 These voyages make deep and lasting Impressions on those who sign up before the mast.
 The sense of wilderness and togetherness of the ships company; the teeming wildlife and the extreme weather from sun and lunch on deck to sudden katabatic winds.

-Read some of the customer comments and travel blogs from these expeditions.
+Read some of the customer comments and travel blogs from the Bark Europa expeditions.

 Mini Brochures and more pages on Antarctica